 The Company's RAF is a key dimension of the risk management strategy and mirrors AXA's RAF.
 The RAF distinguishes between 'Risk Appetite Statements' which apply to multiple risk types, and 'Risk Appetite Exposures' which apply to single risk types.
 In addition, there exists the potential for additional 'Risk Indicators' which are not explicitly specified in the scope of the RAF but are identified as required by the Company.
+Key Risk Indicators (KRIs) are currently being considered for AXA XL Re, in line with the Division, but are not yet in place.
 The RAF is used to provide governance for setting new monitoring requirements, as well as reviewing and updating existing risk appetite statements, tolerances and limits, so that these are aligned with business and risk management strategies.
 The Company's RAF focuses on regulatory capital at risk, tolerances to risks from material individual events (e.g. natural catastrophes, realistic disaster scenarios that cross multiple lines of business, etc.), liquidity standards, tolerance to specific investment related risks and operational risk.
-The risk appetites and tolerances of the main legal entities of the Company were reviewed and Board approved during the 2021 business planning process.
-Those of the Company on a consolidated basis will be approved by the Board in April 2022.
+The risk appetites and tolerances of the main legal entities of the Company were reviewed and Board approved during the 2022 business planning process.
+Those of the Company on a consolidated basis will be approved by the Board in April 2023.